All Content and Intellectual Property is under Copyright Protection | Medical License Direct © 2009 -2012

 Delaware accepts the Federation Credentials Verification Service (FCVS) of the Federation of State Medical

 Boards (FSMB).
-If you use the FCVS service, arrange for the Board office to receive your Physician
+If you are using the FCVS service, the following requirement applies in addition to the items

-If you are not using the FCVS service, the following requirements apply.
+If you are not using the FCVS service, the application packet that you submit must include all of the following

-* Submit an 8 1/2" X 11" copy of your medical school diploma.
-If it is not in English, attach an English
+Submit an 8 1/2" X 11" copy of your medical school diploma.
+If you are a foreign medical graduate, attach an

 Educational Commission for Foreign Medical Graduates (ECFMG) certificate.

-* Submit an 8 1/2" X 11" copy of your Postgraduate Education Training Certificate(s) from training programs
+Submit an 8 1/2" X 11" copy of your Postgraduate Education Training Certificate(s).

 Osteopathic Association (AOA) in the U.S. (or U.S. territory) or Canada, you must have completed one year